roman-tremmel/Shiny-Dashboard-Template-Dark-Light/README.md

-# Shiny-Dashboard-Template-Dark-Light-
+# Shiny-Dashboard-Template-Dark-Light

-This is a shiny admin dashboard template with light/dark color switch.
+This is a shiny ~admin~ dashboard template with a dark to light color switch.

 Ii is based on on following `R` packages: